Institutional Review Board

 - Cooperative research projects (defined in the human subjects policy)

 - Research involving clinical and experimental techniques

 Each investigator, student or staff member that is involved in the study who will have contact with the subjects or raw data is required to complete human subject research training through the Collaborative Institutional Training Initiative (CITI) Program.
-Researchers are required to complete the basic CITI course initially and CITI refresher course every two years thereafter.
+Researchers are required to complete the basic CITI course initially and CITI refresher course every three years thereafter.